Eulith/armor-cli/README.md

 ./run.sh deploy-armor
 ```

-Next, sign the Armor contract with a threshold of owners of your new Safe.
-For instance, to set up a
+### Step 2.3: Sign the Armor contract with enough owner addresses to meet the threshold of your new account.

-Safe with 3 owners and a threshold of 2, run this command twice.
+For instance, to set up an account that requires a threshold of 2 owner signatures, you will do the below twice.

+Check your environment variables from Step 1.2 to make sure you are using the right wallet.
+If you are using the correct wallet, run:
 ```shell
 # WALLET: Safe ew3
 ./run.sh sign-armor-as-ew3
 ```

-Enable the Armor contract as a module on the Safe, using the owner addresses from the previous step.
+For the next signature (for example, if you have run the above once but have a threshold of 2), change the environment variables to the new wallet.
+Then repeat this step.

+You're finished with this step once you've run the above command with the threshold number of addresses for your account.

+### Step 2.4: Active the Armor product

+Run the following command, appending the addresses of _all_ account owners. _All_ meaning not only the signatures used above, but all owners associated with the account.

 ```shell
 # WALLET: deployer
 ./run.sh enable-armor --threshold X --ew3-addresses 0x001 0x002 0x003
 ```

+## Set-up Step 3

+### Step 3.1: Create your first whitelist.
-Next, create a draft client whitelist for trusted addresses.
+Create a draft client whitelist for trusted addresses.
+The addresses appended to the end of the command are the addresses in which you're comfortable with your funds being moved to.

 ```shell
 # WALLET: deployer
 ./run.sh create-whitelist --addresses 0x001 0x002 0x003
 ```

+### Step 3.2: Approve the whitelist with the owners of the account.
 Repeat the signing process with a threshold of owners of the Safe to enable the whitelist.
+This means, similar to *Step 2.3*, you need to change the environment variables, run this script, than change and re-run for another owner until you've met the threshold number.

 ```shell
 # WALLET: Safe ew3
 ./run.sh sign-whitelist --list-id XYZ
 ```

+## Congrats! ##

-Your DeFi Armor contract is now ready to use!
+Your DeFi Armor is now ready to use!
 The DeFi Armor security policy will be applied to any
 atomic transactions submitted through the regular Eulith API flow.

 For example, using KMS: